rbisdorff/Digraph3/docSphinx/techDoc.rst

    :New:

-        - A :py:class:`~bachetNumbers.BachetInteger` class for computing with bipolar-valued base 3 encoded Bachet numbers
+        - A :py:mod:`bachetNumbers` module for computing with bipolar-valued base 3 encoded Bachet numbers

         - A :py:class:`~transitiveDigraphs.PartialBachetRanking` class for generating highly correlated **partial rankings** from a given outranking digraph instance.